 Paul was different.
 Not merely a peddler of the Word of God.
 He served out of sincere, heartfelt affection.
 As a result, he was beaten, flogged, mocked, bloodied, shipwrecked, and imprisoned for the sake of the Gospel and others.
 He described the people he loved as “written on his heart.”
 Souls.
 Heartbeats.
 Connection.
 New Covenant.
 Intimacy.
 Life.
 Living Beings.
 What would it look like if your church (including you and me) served others out of sincere and genuine hearts?
 I’ll tell you what it would look like…a lot more like Jesus.

 Or shiny veneers.

-We should be a real, authentic, Jesus-reflecting, people group whose heart desire is to love God and love others well.
+Church, we should be a real, authentic, Jesus-reflecting, people group whose heart desire is to love God and love others well.
 Think about…to love someone so much that they are etched on your heart.
-Paul lived love.
+Paul lived in love.
 Will you?